Former Baltimore Mayor Catherine Pugh Indicted On Fraud, Tax Evasion Charges In 'Healthy Holly' Book Scandal

 “Unfortunately the allegations in Ms. Pugh’s indictment and the facts laid out in Mr. Brown and Ms. Wedington’s plea agreements indicate a betrayal of the public trust,” said U.S. Attorney Robert Hur.

+“I have no comment today and will address this matter in open court tomorrow.”

-It also claims Pugh, 69, issued Healthy Holly checks payable to Brown, for the purpose of funding straw donations to the Committee to Elect Catherine Pugh.
+Pugh, 69, allegedly issued Healthy Holly checks payable to Brown, for the purpose of funding straw donations to the Committee to Elect Catherine Pugh.

+How did we get here?
+TIMELINE: Mayor Catherine Pugh’s ‘Healthy Holly’ Book Scandal

 In addition, the indictment alleges that Pugh conspired to evade taxes on the income received from the sales of Healthy Holly books.